 Theresa Jordan owns two ground fish trawlers: the 71 foot Theresa and Allyson and the 65 foot Jamie and Ashley.

-Allyson manages Jordan Marine Inc, and Jordan Maritime Industries Ltd and in the past Fishing Vessel Repair, Inc. She is the seller representative of the sale of fish at the Portland Fish Exchange and negotiates with the sale of fish out of Gloucester MA as well.
+Allyson manages Jordan Marine Inc, Jordan Maritime Industries Ltd, and formerly Fishing Vessel Repair, Inc. She is the sales representative at the Portland Fish Exchange and negotiates the sale of fish out of Gloucester, MA as well.

 Having said this, you may see her in her “work clothes changing the oil, fixing the hydraulic hoses, working on the winch, helping with the engine overhauls, up the rigging painting – she is one busy young woman.
 Her passion is unsurpassed.
 She is tough and has to be working in this male dominated industry – she is a survivor to say the least.

 Allyson believes her work ethic is a result of growing up in the fishing industry.
 Fishing also taught her the value of money and saving of it.
 “My Dad was my mentor.
 I believe in what he believed in.
 I believe in doing it the right way.
 “Jordan’s passion for the industry makes it clear that she is in this for the long haul.

 Since 2008, the trawlers have been located in Gloucester, Massachusetts.
 State and federal ground fish and shellfish regulations have since helped break up fishing communities and ports forcing vessels such as Jordan’s to relocate to more advantageous ports.